 Serves as the first course of the National Standard paramedic Curriculum as approved by the Colorado State Department of Health and Environment.
+Prerequisite(s): Contact a department advisor for an application packet.
 Three credits.

 EMS 226 FUNDAMENTAL OF PARAMEDIC PRACTICE LAB